 The 49th Annual Small Fry Basketball Tournament

-NBE supports the VI Jaguars Small Fry Basketball Team.
-Small Fry Basketball is a developmental and extremely competitive basketball program, which provides participants the opportunity to develop basketball skills, travel and have fun.
+NBE supports the V.I.
+Jaguars Basketball Team.
+Small Fry Basketball is a developmental and extremely competitive basketball program, which provides participants with the opportunity to develop basketball skills, travel and have fun.
 The Small Fry Basketball Association consists of teams from the United States and the Caribbean.
 All team and player expenses are paid by NBE.
 Expenses Include travel, league fees, uniforms, and equipment.
-To learn more about the VI Jaguars Small Fry Basketball Team and all other the programs that NBE supports in conjunction with Caribbean Rose go to the Caribbean Rose website here.

-The VI Jaguars competed in the 48th Annual Small Fry International Basketball Tournament.
-Held at the ESPN Wide World of Sports Complex at Walt Disney World Resort in Orlando, FL.
+The V.I.
+Jaguars Basketball Team competed in the 48th Annual Small Fry International Basketball Tournament.
+Held at the ESPN Wide World of Sports Complex at Walt Disney World Resort in Orlando, Florida.

-NBE and Caribbean Rose would like to congratulate two VI Jaguars players: Anthony Joseph and Jah'Fari Samuel.
-Both displayed good performance and came in second place in the three-point shooting contest and in the free-throw shooting contest (respectively) at the 48th Annual Small Fry International Tournament on Thursday, April 7, 2016, taken place in Orlando Florida.
+NBE and Caribbean Rose would like to congratulate two V.I.
+Jaguars players: Anthony Joseph and Jah'Fari Samuel.
+Anthony Joseph came in second place in the three-point shooting contest.
+Jah'Fari Samuel came in second place in the free-throw shooting contest.

 2016 Small Fry Paradise Showdown March 18 - 20, 2016